 At the property level, we find that landholding mayoral candidates' entry into office after a close election leads to an upward trend in soy cultivation on their properties, relative to the properties of runner-up candidates.
-Although imprecise due to limited sample size, point estimates for soy are large, indicating a 2- to 10-fold increase in soy cultivation on successful candidates' properties during their mandates.
-Soy cultivation also increases significantly on campaign donors' properties (+185%) during their favored candidates' time in office, relative to properties of donors to runner-up candidates.
+Although imprecise due to limited sample size, point estimates for soy are large, indicating a 4-fold increase in soy cultivation (from a low baseline mean of 0.06% of property area) on successful candidates' properties during their mandates.
+Soy cultivation increases significantly on campaign donors' properties (+185%from a baseline mean of 0.27%) during their favored candidates' time in office, relative to properties of donors to runner-up candidates.
 Donors to successful candidates continue to undertake significant increases in soy cultivation beyond the first mayoral mandate, suggesting that - once initial barriers to soy adoption are overcome - further expansion becomes more accessible to farmers.2

-Turning to environmental outcomes, we measure significant increases in deforestation on successful candidates' properties between two and four years after their entry into office (+52%, +39%, and +52%, respectively).
-Despite this increase in deforestation, successful candidates' are significantly less likely to receive an environmental violation during years t+3 and t+4, suggesting mayors may exercise some degree of influence over environmental enforcement on their properties.
-We do not measure significant changes in deforestation or registry of environmental violations on donors' properties during their favored candidates' time in office.
-It appears that donors' significant shift toward soy cultivation while in office comes less from forest clearing at the extensive margin, and more from transitions of alreadycleared land from pasture to soy.
-On average, winners of close mayoral elections deforest 9.2% of their property area during their first four-year mandate, while donors to these mayors deforest 5.8% during this period.
+Turning to environmental outcomes, we measure significant increases in deforestation on successful candidates' properties in several years of their mayoral mandate, though estimates are noisy and pre-trends are imperfect, leading us to avoid drawing major conclusions based on this finding.
+We do not measure significant changes in deforestation on donors' properties during their favored candidates' time in office, nor in the likelihood of successful candidates or donors receiving environmental violations.
+It appears that candidates' and donors' significant shift toward soy cultivation while in office comes less from forest clearing at the extensive margin, and more from transitions of already-cleared land from pasture (which falls by 3% for donors) and non-soy agriculture (which falls almost 3-fold for candidates) to soy.
+This finding does not mean that deforestation is not occurring on the properties of mayors and their donors, but only that their deforestation rates are not disproportionate to rates on the properties of runners-up.
+In fact, winners of close mayoral elections deforest on average 9.2% of their property area during their first four-year mandate alone, while donors to these mayors deforest 5.8% during this period.

 At the municipality-level, we find that close election of a mayor with personal landholdings has no significant effect on municipal land-use for pasture, soy, or other crops during their subsequent four-year mandate.
-In contrast, close election of a mayor who received 25% or more of their campaign donations from landholders is associated with a significant 10fold increase in soy cultivation during the subsequent four years.
-The increase in municipal soy cultivation is even larger when a mayor is elected who received more than 50% of their donations from landholders.
+In contrast, close election of a mayor who received 25% or more of their campaign donations from landholders is associated with a significant 10-fold increase in soy cultivation during the subsequent four years (from a baseline average of 0.07% of municipal area).
+The increase in soy cultivation is even larger when a mayor is elected who received more than 50% of their donations from landholders.

 Election of a landholder-financed mayor has adverse environmental consequences.
 Municipalities where a mayor who received more than 25% of campaign donations from landholders wins a close election experience 8% more deforestation and 27% more environmental violations in the following four years.
-Focusing on changes in governance that may underlie these effects, we find landholder-financed mayors are associated with an upward trend in municipal spending on agricultural promotion and significant increases in rural credit for agriculture
+Focusing on changes in governance that may underlie these

-2Soy cultivation offers much higher profitability than pasture-fed livestock or cultivation of alternative crops, but shifting to soy is capital- and knowledge-intensive and landholders may struggle to overcome barriers to entry, including credit, technology, and training constraints (Moffette and Gibbs, 2021; Szerman et al., 2022).
+2Soy cultivation offers much higher profitability than pasture-fed livestock or cultivation of alternative crops, but shifting to soy is capital- and knowledge-intensive and landholders may struggle to overcome barriers to entry, including credit, technology, and training constraints (Moffette and Gibbs, 2021).
 Political connections through mayoral office may assist winning candidates and their donors in overcoming these barriers by, for instance, giving them preferential treatment by service providers or improved access to credit or factor markets.